austta/austta.org.au/meetings.md

 ## Canberra

-Meetings will take place by Zoom, or in person over dinner at the Ainslie Football Club.
+Meetings will take place by Zoom, or in person over dinner at the Ainslie Football Club on the fourth Thursday of each month.
 All members welcome.
 Contact David Cranney, <innamincka2002@gmail.com> phone [0421&nbsp;174&nbsp;951](tel:+61421174951)